NOP4/Zigate-Ethernet/README.md

 * Compile and send to your arduino or ESP8266.
 * Domoticz configuration: change Zigate setting from USB to Wifi.

+<span style="color:red">Disconnect Zigate when uploading Arduino/ESP code.
+You'll have to disconnect Ethernet module as well due to RST connexion.</span>

-This is still a work in progress.
-Not tested yet.
+<span style="color:red">This is still a work in progress.
+Not tested yet.</span>

 <i>Inspired from https://github.com/fairecasoimeme/ZiGate/tree/master/Module%20WiFi/Firmware/v1.3</i>